Exy-mat/MC-Textures-Randomizer/README.md

 # MC-Textures-Randomizer
 Textures Randomizer for Minecraft.
-Works exactly the way you think it does.
+Does exactly what you think it does.

-So how does it work then?
+So how does it work ?

 First, you have to have Python 3 or higher.
 If you don't have it, get it here : https://www.python.org/downloads/